bdwilson/hubitat/SmarterBulbs/README.md

 Hubitat should be on a UPS in order for this all to work.

-8. Configure a RM rule to turn all bulbs out when your "canary" bulb turns on, or (optionally) Install Smarter Bulbs from this repo in Apps Code in Hubitat and activate it.
+8. Configure a RM rule to turn all bulbs out when your "canary" bulb turns on, or [Install Smarter Bulbs from this repo](https://raw.githubusercontent.com/bdwilson/hubitat/master/SmarterBulbs/SmarterBulbs.groovy) in Apps Code in Hubitat and activate it.
 It will check all selected bulbs every 10 minutes and save their state.
 In the case of a power outage, your bulbs will be reset to their state.